DefaultLuca/YOLOLgit/Landing/README.md

 ## <br /> Installation

 - Copy the code into a chip
-- Audio device SoundCategory: 3
+- Change RangeFindersOnState into: RF
+- Change RangeFinderDistance into: RFF(front), RFRR(rear right), RFRL(rear left)
-- Hybrid Button name: Honk
+- Hybrid Button name: Stabilize, Landing
+- Adjust the variables: DV and DR according to your ship.

 ## <br /> How it works